 Today’s Challenges Call for a New Approach

 But in these times of rapid change and disruption, old-school thinking and ways of organizing ourselves are failing us.
-Today’s times call for adopting a more forward-thinking mindset and approach that considers the present as well as the future.
+Today’s times call for adopting a more forward-thinking mindset and approach that considers the present and future.

-We not only need to organize ourselves in new ways but also learn how to operate more like martial arts masters.
+We need to organize ourselves in new ways and learn how to operate more like martial arts masters.
 Masters don’t know what they will face next, but they have trained themselves to be present and prepared.
 They are confident that they can handle whatever comes their way.

 Learn How to Live and Work Together in New Ways

 Together, they bring an expanded sense of self and new ways of connecting that enhance our ability to interact with each other.
 Using these abilities, we become more active participants in co-creating a workplace where our voice matters, everyone thrives and finds meaning, and change and innovation happen naturally.

 What’s most significant about these changes and experiences is that they helped me connect and work with people in a new way.
 I found myself having more expansive conversations that helped propel changes and transformations that would occur naturally and almost effortlessly.
 Consequently, unexpected new insights, questions, and wisdom emerged in my work and conversations.